DavidH2001/MUON-Data-Collection/README.md

 a Ctrl-C signal or the system is rebooted.
 The detector activity can be monitored via the command console used to run the software or via browsing a log file written to a specified root directory.
 During runtime, all events are saved to a memory buffer along with separate frequency information that is calculated using a window that slides across the buffer.
-The detection of anomalies starts when the event buffer has been initially filled.
-This involves comparing the current central buffer event frequency to the current buffer median (Muon base level) frequency.
+The detection of anomalies starts when the event buffer has been initially filled which could take up to 20 minutes using default settings.
+Detection involves comparing the current central buffer event frequency to the current buffer median (Muon base level) frequency.
 A configurable thresholding factor defines when an anomaly occurs.
 The correspondence given via the [UKRAA](https://www.ukraa.com/) provides evidence that the Muon rates can vary between detectors.
 This could be explained for a number of reasons e.g., how the detectors were constructed, a variation in the components used, detector location, etc. The dynamic base level comparison used by the detection software will help compensate for any drift in the detector sensitivity.
 When a high (or low) central event frequency is detected the